dcrame2/emoji-ai-wrapper/README.md

 🤓👨‍💻📊💻📈📡🔍📱💾📅🔧🖥️🗄️

 # Emoji AI Wrapper
-Emoji AI Wrapper is a simple and fun tool that allows users to input any sentence and get a corresponding set of emojis.
+Emoji AI Wrapper is a fun tool that allows users to input any sentence and get a corresponding set of emojis.
 These emojis can be easily copied and pasted wherever you'd like, making it perfect for spicing up your conversations, posts, or projects!

 Features:
 - Enter any sentence to generate related emojis.